scikit-plots/scikit-plots/docs/source/devel/contribute.rst

-.. redirect-from:: /devel/contributing

 .. _contributing:

 ******************
 Contributing guide
 ******************

+.. admonition:: Template

+   Template for further usage, template belong to matplotlib.

-You've discovered a bug or something else you want to change in Matplotlib — excellent!
+You've discovered a bug or something else you want to change in scikit-plots — excellent!

 You've worked out a way to fix it — even better!

 You want to tell us about it — best of all!

-Below, you can find a number of ways to contribute, and how to connect with the Matplotlib community.
+Below, you can find a number of ways to contribute, and how to connect with the scikit-plots community.

 Ways to contribute
 ==================
-.. dropdown:: Do I really have something to contribute to Matplotlib?
+.. dropdown:: Do I really have something to contribute to scikit-plots?
     :open:
     :icon: person-fill